 The OpenFin installer creates a base folder structure with full read-write permissions and places the the Runtime Version Manager (RVM), and the OpenFin Runtimes within it.
 Final folder layout after a typical installation is below.
 In this case, the install directory is the same as the working directory:

-The runtimes themselves are contained in the “runtime” folder.
-Older versions of the runtime are not overwritten as part adding a new version.
-Unused versions of the runtime are removed automatically.
-The application shortcuts are created on in the start menu as well as on the desktop.
-They call the Runtime Version Manager (RVM) and pass the application’s manifest file in as a command line parameter.
-Here is an example target from an application:
+A runtime is contained in the “runtime” folder.
+Older versions of the runtime are not overwritten when adding a new version.
+However, unused versions of the runtime are removed automatically.
+An application's shortcut is added to the start menu as well as on the desktop.
+When clicked, the shortcut calls on the Runtime Version Manager (RVM).
+The RVM then reads the application’s manifest file and starts the application based on it's config URL.
+To manually launch the config url from your terminal, use -config followed by the app config URL.

 For more information on customized shortcuts, contact email@example.com.